dojo/docs/dojox/fx/style.rst

         duration:5000, onEnd: function(node){ console.log("we're done with", node) }
     }).play();

-The only variation here is toggleClass, whose third parameter can be used to force adding or removing (just as `dojo.toggleClass <dojo/toggleClass>`_ does).
+The only variation here is toggleClass, whose third parameter can be used to force adding or removing (just as :ref:`dojo.toggleClass <dojo/toggleClass>` does).
 In this case, you need to pass undefined value in third position, and the animation arg object in the fourth:

 .. code-block :: javascript
   :linenos: